max14vega/mcjes-swe-ui/README.md

 # MCJES Journal (UI)

 This React project is a collaborative effort between 5 engineers and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The back-end service of this project can be found using the following [link](https://github.com/jaylan-wu/mcjes-swe-service).

 ## Table of Contents